xcart/xcart-docs/_pages/kb_en/modules/mailchimp_integration_with_e-commerce_support/configuring_the_mailchimp_integration_with_e-commerce_support_module.md

    * **Mailchimp API key**: The API key that was used to connect your X-Cart store to your Mailchimp account.
 If, for some reason, you need to use a different Mailchimp account or a different key, use the "Reset Mailchimp connection" link.

    * **Enable E-commerce analytics**: This option enables E-commerce analytics by Mailchimp for your X-Cart store.
 For details, see the article [Use Mailchimp for E-Commerce](http://kb.mailchimp.com/integrations/e-commerce/use-mailchimp-for-e-commerce "Use Mailchimp for E-Commerce") in Mailchimp Knowledge Base.
 E-commerce analytics is the core component of the integration functionality; the setting is enabled by default, and we recommend keeping it that way.
-The addon settings for e-commerce analytics can be adjusted via the **E-Commerce features setup** section (This section appears on the page after you update Mailchimp lists).
+For E-commerce analytics related features to function properly, you will need to upload your store data (your store catalog and orders) to Mailchimp via the **E-Commerce features setup** section of the addon settings page.
+(This section appears on the page after you update Mailchimp lists).
 Be sure to visit the E-Commerce features setup section and specify the lists for which [Ecommerce Stores](https://developer.mailchimp.com/documentation/mailchimp/reference/ecommerce/stores/) need to be created on the Mailchimp end.
 See the instructions for [E-Commerce features setup](#E-Commerce_features_setup) further below.
    **Important:** Be sure also to enable [E-Commerce Link Tracking](http://kb.mailchimp.com/integrations/e-commerce/use-mailchimp-for-e-commerce "Use MailChimp for E-Commerce") for your campaigns and automations in your Mailchimp account back end.

    * **Enable Abandoned Carts**:  This option enables the Abandoned Carts feature.
 For more info on this feature, see the [Mailchimp site](https://mailchimp.com/features/abandoned-cart/ "Abandoned Cart")